abdonkov/FileExplorerInterceptor/README.md

 For example, for the given command `-Directory "<D>" -Select "<S>"` and an opened directory `C:\Windows` with selected item `explorer.exe`, the command will be transformed to `-Directory "C:\Windows" -Select "explorer.exe"`.

-*Note: The default `appsettings.json` file in the application (which is the same as the above example) is configured for the "[Files](https://github.com/files-community/Files)" file manager, however the directory opening with a selected file is still not implemented for it and this was just an example created by me.
+*Note: The default `appsettings.json` file in the application (which is the same as the above example) is configured for the ["Files" file manager](https://github.com/files-community/Files), however the directory opening with a selected item is still only available in the insider build.
-When the functionallity is implemented by the "Files" file manager I will change the default configuration file and update this documentation if needed.*
+When the functionallity is merged into the main build, it will work for you without having to change the configuration.*

 ## Limitations

 1. There is a slight delay where the File Explorer is visible before it is closed, because until a newly created window is visible, it's state can't be changed (hid or minimized for example).

-    *Technically, there is a way to hook into the window creation and make it start hidden or minimized, but to do it globally, DLL injection will be needed which is a little hacky approach and I'm also not really familiar with that (for now).*
+    * I have also tried tinkering with hooking into the explorer process and intercepting the CreateWindow call to make it start hidden or atleast minimized, but that crashes the process.
+Also creating a global windows WH_CBT hook doesn't allow changes to the window or the explorer crashes again.
+I tested a WH_SHELL hook as well for window creation, but it isn't much faster that the Window Created event.*

 2. When a File Explorer is alredy opened in the given directory, Windows just focuses the existing window instead of creating a new one and thus our approach doesn't work.